emad-hussain/emad-hussain/README.md

-- 👋 Hi, Welcome to my Portfolio.
+- 👋 Hi, Welcome to my Github.
-- 👀 I’m Emad a Data Scienctist.
+- 👀 Hope you are doing well!
+I’m Emad a self-learned Data Scienctist.